 Local workers - Method of travel to work - All industries

-Within the City of Tea Tree Gully, the have a lower proportion of people using public transport to get to work than South Australia.
+Within the City of Tea Tree Gully, there is a lower proportion of local workers using public transport to get to work than South Australia.

 This data reveals the main modes of transport used by local workers in a particular industry to get to work.
 Workforce transport data for the City of Tea Tree Gully is very useful in transport planning as it informs decision-makers about the effectiveness and availability of public transport.

 There are a number of reasons why people use different Modes of Transport to get to work including: